hsnlab/escape/pox/ext/doc/source/index.rst

 .. note::

-  This parameters could be change in the global config under the VNFStarter Adapter config conveniently.
+  This parameters could be change in the global config under the config entry of *VNFStarter Adapter* conveniently.

 An another solution is to define a system user for the netconfd.
 To create a user (advisable to use `mininet` as in the Mininet-based VM) use the following commands: